-The City's final General Fund budget was \$11,123,264, the same as the original published budget.
-The revenues were less than budgetary estimates by \$.1 million and the expenditures were less than budgetary estimates by \$1.4 million.
+The City's final General Fund budget was \$11,817,983, the same as the original published budget.
+The revenues were more than budgetary estimates by \$.5 million and the expenditures were less than budgetary estimates by \$1.9 million.

-Sales tax revenues were more than budgeted primarily as a result of conservative estimates.
+Sales tax revenues were more than budgeted primarily as a result of conservative estimates and one-time receipts generated as a result of equipment purchases by a local business.
 Revenues in the police fines and charges for services (court fees) categories were less than budgeted figures due to staffing vacancies in the police department and a decrease in traffic citations processed.

-Overall expenditures in the General Fund were below budgeted figures as a result of specific budget control and voluntary line item reductions by each Department.
+Overall expenditures in the General Fund were below budgeted figures as a result of specific budget control and voluntary line item reductions by each Department, and staffing vacancies throughout the City.